-In this guide, you will find step-by-step instructions on how to replace the lower engine torque strut mount on a Hyundai vehicle.
-This is also cal
+In this guide, you will find instructions on how to replace the alternator on a Hyundai vehicle.

 What does Hyundai Airbag Light Mean?

 A common problem Hyundai owners experience is the airbag light staying on constantly.
 If your Hyundai airbag light stays on when driving, it means that there is a problem with the airbag system or a sensor has failed.
 The airbags in your car may not deploy in case of an accident.

 The Airbag System does a quick self-check of all the sensors and components.
 If no problems are found, the airbag light on your Hyundai should turn off.
 If there are any problems with any of the components, the light stays on.

 Before you start troubleshooting the airbag light on your Hyundai, we recommend that you verify your Hyundai dealer to check if your vehicle is still under warranty.
 If your Hyundai is still under warranty, your dealer may repair your car free of charge.

 How to Diagnose & Reset Hyundai Airbag Light

 - Never measure the circuit resistance of an airbag component, even with a digital multi-meter.
 If the circuit resistance is measured with a tester, accidental airbag deployment can occur, resulting in serious personal injury.

 - When working on the airbag system, always disconnect the negative battery terminal first and wait at least 10 min before starting work.

 This section will show you how you can read, erase, or clear Hyundai airbag light using an Airbag Scanner for Hyundai.
 Generic OBD2 scanners can not read airbag fault codes.